The Beginner’s Guide to the Best Mushrooms for Health*

 It's no doubt Cordyceps would make our list of best mushrooms for health.* It's certainly one of our favorites!

-- Cordyceps is a little fiery orange mushroom, but it has a big story.
+- Cordyceps militaris is a little fiery orange mushroom, but it has a big story.

-- It also is an adaptogen, supporting a healthy response to stress, as well as energy and stamina.*
+- It is also an adaptogen, supporting a healthy response to occasional daily stress, as well as supporting natural energy and stamina within normal ranges.*

 - In traditional Chinese herbalism, it is used to support Qi (vital energy).*

-- Traditionally Cordyceps was used to support healthy stamina and energy levels (including at the cellular level), lung health, sexual health, and kidney health.*
+- Traditionally, Cordyceps was used to help support healthy stamina and energy levels (including at the cellular level), lung health, sexual health, and kidney health.*

-- Mushroom Revival is the largest Cordyceps mushroom farm in the Western Hemisphere.
+- In 2019, Mushroom Revival became the largest organic Cordyceps mushroom farm west of the Atlantic.

 Lion’s Mane (Hericium erinaceus)

-- Traditionally, Lion’s Mane has been used to support the digestive system.*
+- Traditionally, Lion’s Mane has been used to help support digestive regularity.*

 - Lion’s Mane also goes by Pom Pom Mushroom, Monkey Head Mushroom, and Brain Mushroom.

-- Lion’s Mane is traditionally used to support memory and cognitive function.*
+- Lion’s Mane is traditionally used to help support recall and cognitive function within normal ranges.*

-- It offers nourishment for the brain and supports the production of nerve growth factor.*
+- It offers nourishment for the brain and supports natural nerve growth factor.*

 - Lion’s Mane grows in North America, and if you find a fresh one, it’s quite tasty as a chicken or fish substitute.